 The Doctor of Philosophy in Political Science is grounded in the core fields of the discipline—American government and politics, comparative politics, international relations, and public policy.
 Students identify a primary and secondary field as areas of emphasis.
-The curriculum introduces students to all four fields and also seeks to develop their research skills through a series of methods courses.
+The curriculum introduces students to the core fields and also seeks to develop their research skills through a series of methods courses.
 Students may develop a traditional, academic focus in one of the fields, or they may combine it with public policy to highlight a policy orientation.
 The program focuses on preparing students to be academic scholars and teachers as well as practitioners in research and public service.
-The PhD degree requires completion of required courses, passing a written and oral comprehensive examination, and the successful defense of the dissertation before a faculty committee.
+The PhD degree includes completion of required courses, passing a written and oral comprehensive examination, and the successful defense of the dissertation before a faculty committee.

 Doctoral Degree Candidacy

 Doctoral degree candidacy is attained after successfully completing all course work and passing written and oral comprehensive examinations.